-The concepts of race and ethnicity are so intertwined that it's sometimes hard to tell one from the other.
+The concepts of race, ethnicity and nationality are so intertwined that it's sometimes hard to tell one from the other.
 Even unwound, the ideas are not as well-defined as many would present them to be.

-Yet all those amazingly diverse peoples don't exist in a vacuum.
+Yet all those amazingly diverse people don't exist in a vacuum.
 Over all those millennia and all those miles, we've become mixed.
 And our ethnic backgrounds continue to mix.

 Putting us in distinct boxes with fixed labels is near impossible.
 Even the labels get jumbled.

 Still, maybe because of some innate need for order — or something more sinister — we continue to define.
-We identify people as this race or that ethnicity.
+We identify people as this race, that ethnicity or by a national identity.
 We self-identify, too.

 And so it is that these labels become blurry and, at times, inseparable.